be325/GRS35306/Reflection.md

 # A reflection on the learning process
 ## Boundary Crossing Competence
 The connection between data science and environmental problems is deeper than I used to think.
+Indeed, there are many measurements and analy
 ### Identification
 Flood prediction depends on real-time data from weather stations, river gauges, and remote sensing sources.
 However, even though many flood-prone regions have automated monitoring infrastructure, they do not predict the future water level.
 Thus, It is necessary to integrate sensors and visualization tools for a more responsive flood early warning system.
 ### Coordination